eProsima/Fast-DDS-docs/docs/fastdds/dds_layer/topic/contentFilteredTopic/customFilters.rst

 -----------------------

 To be able to use the Custom Filter in an application, the Custom Filter's factory must be registered in the
 |DomainParticipant-api|.
-Next snippet code shows how to register a factory through API funciton
+Next snippet code shows how to register a factory through API function
 |DomainParticipant::register_content_filter_factory-api|.

 .. literalinclude:: /../code/DDSCodeTester.cpp